 Cormac Mac Amhlaigh

 Dr Cormac Mac Amhlaigh is Senior Lecturer in Public Law at the University of Edinburgh.
-His research includes work on UK constitutional law, public law, constitutional theory and post-state law and constitutionalism.
+His research includes work on law and governance, UK constitutional and public law, constitutional theory and post-state law and constitutionalism.

 Please note that this article represents the view of the author(s) alone and not European Futures, the Edinburgh Europa Institute or the University of Edinburgh.